Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  This setting allows users of the OPAC results XSLT stylesheet to choose to display collection code or location in addition to call number.

-`OpacNewsLibrarySelect <#OpacNewsLibrarySelect>`__
+.. _opacnewslibraryselect-label:

+OpacNewsLibrarySelect
 ''''''''''''''''''''''''''''''''''''''''''''''''''

 Default: Don't display